burgil/NextJS-CloudFlare-FullStack/README.md

 ### 8. Create functions/api/login.ts

-Create your first route for the backend for /api/login
+Create your first backend route for /`api/login`

-For now I used an example GET request but you can google "cloudflare workers/functions post request", gpt it or ask Burgil how to use POST requests..
+For now I used an example GET request but you can google `"cloudflare workers/functions post request"`, gpt it or ask Burgil how to use POST requests..

 ```ts
 interface Env {